Plugins

 HTTP

-HTTP plugins support two collect the data, Receive and Poll.
+HTTP plugins support two ways to acquire device data, Receive and Poll.

 HTTP Receive